 Amanda Gomez‘s Wasting Disease is the antithesis of the vajazzled pussies of which she writes.
 The collection’s poems strip away social constructs, to expose naked pain.
 Little girls disintegrate like diseased starfish.
 The Jets rape Anita because she’s a brown girl.
 A dreamer performs her mother’s autopsy, clearing out the torso to make a maternal space for herself.
 Lips become scissors.
 And love is venomous.
 Gomez takes us to the brink of confusion, rage, fear, abandonment, despair—the horrors of a people in steep decline—and holds us on the precipice with a final line of disconcerting commentary, a new kind of nakedness … a lesson in scars.
 Read the collection.
-See us our worst.
+See us at our worst.
 Hope for something better.

 –Kit-Bacon Gressitt, publisher of Writers Resist